-Jimsonweed (Datura stramonium) is a widespread large and coarse shrub of the Solanaceae family.
+Jimsonweed (Datura stramonium), often referred to as thornapple, is a widespread large and coarse shrub of the Solanaceae family.
 D. stramonium has a large root and taproot system, with a green or purple hairless, erect, and branching stem.
 It has football to egg shaped, hairless or semi-hairless leaves which have wavy-toothed to wavy-lobed edges.
 Showy, white or purple, trumpet-shaped flowers bloom June through September.
 Egg-shaped spiny pod fruits stand erect from the forks of its branches, which contain tiny brown to black seeds.

 - dilated pupils